-1. The producer's plans for how they will achieve the aspirations of the script and story e.g. how the producer is going to 'make it happen'?
+- 1. The producer's plans for how they will achieve the aspirations of the script and story e.g. how the producer is going to 'make it happen'?
 Are you bringing specific team members to the production who can help?
 Great deals?
-Support or mentoring from experienced filmmakers?

-2. A brief outline of the producer's plans and contingencies for any major challenges they anticipate in making the film at this budget level - including finance.
+Support or mentoring from experienced filmmakers? - 2.
+A brief outline of the producer's plans and contingencies for any major challenges they anticipate in making the film at this budget level including finance.
 What the producer covers should be key to the specific story and while not expecting producers to cover every point, some things to think about and possibly acknowledge in the summary could be: casting, rehearsal, support for cast, support for the director to elicit performance, key props, costume, makeup, locations and travel.
 Intentions for completing stunts or special or visual effects.
-Any specific on-screen intimacy or key Health and Safety aspects, in particular, shooting in COVID-19 conditions.
+Any specific on-screen intimacy or key Health and Safety aspects.

-If the overall budget intended is above the \$25,000 grant, the producer must also indicate how they intend to find the additional finance e.g. additional grant, donation, crowd funding or in-kind resources that assist the production to be made.
+If the overall budget intended is above the \$15,000 grant, the producer must also indicate how they intend to find the additional finance e.g. additional grant, donation, crowd funding or in-kind resources that assist the production to be made.

-If you have applied for a Köpere Hou - Fresh Shorts grant for this project before, your producer's summary should set out in a couple of sentences what progress you have made since your last application.
+If you have applied for a Kopere Hou - Fresh Shorts grant for this project before, your producer's summary should set out in a couple of sentences what progress you have made since your last application.
 What aspects of the script have been developed?
 Has more research or consultation been undertaken?
 Are there new team members to support this version?
-If unsure, please seek advice form the Fresh Shorts Programme Manager.